satansdeer/satansdeer.github.com/.backlog/tasks/task-004 - Make-Cloudflare-Pages-production-deploys-repeatable.md

 Fixed the GitHub Actions build failure caused by the fresh CI install enforcing react/jsx-no-target-blank in components/site/MarkdownContent.jsx.
 The anchor prop spread now appears before the enforced external-link target and rel attributes, so markdown external links keep rel="noopener noreferrer".
 Local npm run build passes again with only the existing non-blocking warnings.

 Adjusted the markdown external-link implementation again after GitHub Actions still flagged the conditional target/rel expression.
 External and internal links now render through separate JSX branches, giving CI a literal rel="noopener noreferrer" on the external branch.
 Local npm run build passes with only the existing hook and img warnings.

+Ran the GitHub CLI setup on 2026-05-15.
+Re-authenticated gh successfully as satansdeer using the GitHub device flow in the unrestricted environment.
+Set repository Actions secret CLOUDFLARE_ACCOUNT_ID on satansdeer/satansdeer.github.com.
+Verified gh secret list shows CLOUDFLARE_ACCOUNT_ID.
+Did not set CLOUDFLARE_API_TOKEN because the only local .env.local token still returns Cloudflare 403 Authentication error for the Pages project API, so it is not a valid Pages deploy token.
+AC #2 remains open until a Pages Edit / Pages Write Cloudflare API token is available and stored as CLOUDFLARE_API_TOKEN.
 <!-- SECTION:NOTES:END -->